 Best Tools for Checking YouTube Affiliate Links in 2026

 If you earn money from affiliate links in your YouTube video descriptions, keeping those links healthy is essential.
 Products get discontinued, merchants change URLs, and YouTube itself sometimes breaks your links by not hyperlinking the full URL.
-The question is how you catch these problems before they cost you commissions.
+For the full breakdown of how broken affiliate links cost you money, see our complete guide.
+This post focuses on the tools and methods for catching those problems.

 There are several approaches, ranging from free manual methods to dedicated monitoring tools.
 This guide covers all of them honestly, including where each one falls short.